AdaCore/Ada_Drivers_Library/README.md

 provided as full projects, including GNAT project files, and are ready to build either within GPS or on the command-line.

-Not all devices defined by those two initially-supported boards are supported.
-We encourage contributions of high-level drivers such as those for CAN Bus, USB, and Ethernet.
+Not all devices defined by the Reference Manual are supported, and not all those supported are complete.
+We encourage contributions of corrections, enhancements, and new drivers.